-Power Grid Corporation of India Limited (POWERGRID, the 'Central Transmission Utility (CTU)' of the country and a 'Navratna' Company operating under Ministry of Power, is engaged in power transmission business with the responsibility for planning, implementation, operation and maintenance of Inter-State Transmission System (ISTS) and operation of National & Regional Power Grids.
+Power Grid Corporation of India Limited (POWERGRID, the 'Central Transmission Utility (CTU)' of the country and a 'Navratna' Company operating under Ministry of Power, is engaged in power transmission business with the responsibility for planning, implementation, operation and maintenance of Inter-State Transmission System (ISTS).
 POWERGRID is a listed Company, with 57.90% holding of Government of India and balance by Institutional Investors & public.

-POWERGRID, as on April 30, 2017, owns & operates around 1,39,708 ckm of Extra High Voltage (EHV) transmission lines spread over the length and breadth of the country and 220 EHV AC & HVDC Sub-stations with transformation capacity of more than 2,92,543 MVA.
-Its vast transmission network wheels about 45% of the total power generated in the country.
-The availability of this huge transmission network is consistently maintained over 99% through deployment of state-of-the-art operation & maintenance techniques at par with global standards.
+POWERGRID, as on June 30, 2017, owns & operates around 1,40,723 ckm of Extra High Voltage (EHV) transmission lines spread over the length and breadth of the country and 222 EHV AC & HVDC Sub-stations with transformation capacity of more than 2,93,673 MVA.
+Its vast transmission network wheels more than 45% of the power in the country.
+The availability of this huge transmission network is consistently maintained over 99% through deployment of state-of-the-art operation & maintenance techniques at par with global standards..

-11 nos. of High Capacity Power Transmission Corridors (HCPTCs) have been finalized to meet bulk power evacuation requirement of various Independent Power Producers (IPPs) mainly coming up in resource rich and coastal areas such as Chhattisgarh, Odisha, Madhya Pradesh, Sikkim, Jharkhand, Tamil Nadu and Andhra Pradesh.
+High Capacity Power Transmission Corridors (HCPTCs) have been implemented to meet bulk power evacuation requirement of various Independent Power Producers (IPPs) mainly coming up in resource rich and coastal areas such as Chhattisgarh, Odisha, Madhya Pradesh, Sikkim, Jharkhand, Tamil Nadu and Andhra Pradesh.
 Implementation of these corridors has been taken up in a phased manner matching with generation projects.

-POWERGRID has planned a capital investment of more than Rs.1,10,000 crore for development of inter-State transmission system during XII Plan.
-During the XII plan it has been envisaged to include about 40,000 ckm of transmission line and about 1,00,000 MVA of transformation capacity.
-POWERGRID has already made a capital expenditure about Rs.
-88,000 crore in the first three years of the plan period.
+POWERGRID has achieved a capital investment of about Rs.1,12,600 crore for development of inter-State transmission system during XII Plan against a target of Rs.1,10,000 Crore.
+During the XII plan it has added about 45,900 ckm of transmission line and about 1,64,000 MVA of transformation capacity against a target of 40,000 ckm and 1,00,000 MVA respectively.

 The Company has an excellent credit rating with financial institutions, thereby, is placed in a comfortable position in terms of resource mobilization.
 POWERGRID is also playing a major role in facilitating grid interconnection of renewable generation across the country through implementation of portion of ISTS part of Green Energy Corridors.